zulip/zulip-mobile/docs/howto/debugging.md

 Debugging is available both for Android and iOS, and on an emulator or a physical device via a browser's developer tools.

+To debug code that runs during the initial load of the WebView, add `alert("pause"); debugger;` where you want a breakpoint.
+Then open the WebView and connect the debugger before clearing the alert.

 <div id="webview-safari" />